python-workshop/fsdse-python-assignment-107/README.md

-# Implement a hash table
+# Implement a hash table with set, get, and remove methods.

 ## Constraints
 * For simplicity, are the keys integers only?